 Tulane athletics is proud to have a loyal, generous, and vocal fan base.
 However, it is important that all supporters of Tulane athletics are aware of NCAA rules that pertain to outside support of intercollegiate athletics.
 In this respect, it is important that Tulane and all of its boosters, friends, and fans abide by NCAA rules relating to contributions to Tulane athletics.

-The following information is provided as a resource to all supporters of Tulane athletics so that they may better understand the rules and regulations of the NCAA, the American, and Tulane.
+The following information is provided as a resource to all supporters of Tulane athleticsso that they may better understand the rules and regulations of the NCAA, the American, and Tulane.
 However, this information is only a guide and the Compliance Office reminds all supporters of Tulane athletics to "Ask Before You Act."
-If you have any questions or comments, please feel free to call (504-314-7210), write (email@example.com), or visit (James W. Wilson, Jr. Center, Room 340).
+If you have any questions or comments, please feel free to call (504-314-7210), email email@example.com, or visit the James W. Wilson, Jr. Center.

 Who is a "representative of the institution's athletics interests"?
 (Bylaw 13.02.14)

-A "representative of the institution's athletics interests is an individual, independent agency, corporate entity (e.g., apparel or equipment manufacturer) or other organization who is known (or who should have been known) by a member of the institution's executive or athletics administration to:
+A "representative of the institution's athletics interests" is an individual, independentagency, corporate entity (e.g., apparel or equipment manufacturer) or other organization who is known (or who should have been known) by a member of the institution's executive or athletics administration to: (Revised: 2/16/00)

 (a) Have participated in or to be a member of an agency or organization promoting the institution's intercollegiate athletics program;

-(c) Be assisting or to have been requested (by the athletics department staff) to assist in the recruitment of prospects;
+(c) Be assisting or to have been requested (by the athletics department staff) to assist in the recruitment of prospective student-athletes;

 (d) Be assisting or to have assisted in providing benefits to enrolled student-athletes or their families; or